AustinCodingAcademy/JS311-8week-ebook/ebook-folder/docs/module-1/whatIsREST.md

 ### The Protocol: HTTP/HTTPS

-**H**yper **T**ext **T**ransfer is the **P**rotocol is that clients and servers use to communicate on the web.
+**H**yper **T**ext **T**ransfer is the **P**rotocol that clients and servers use to communicate on the web.
 HTTPS is a more secure version of HTTP in which the information being exchanged is encrypted.
 The first part of a URI (e.g., HTTP:) indicates which protocol is being used so the client and server know how to talk to each other, *it sets the rules for the conversation*.
 Technically, a REST API can use any protocol to communicate, but in practice they usually use HTTP or HTTPS (The **S** stands for *Secure*).

 HTTP has two types of messages: **requests** and **responses**.
+A request message is sent and the appropriate thing to send back is a response message.

+  > *Unsurprisingly, these "messages" are stored as objects because that's how computers store memory and relate to things, with objects, duh!
+From here on on you'll be seeing the terms **request object** & **response object** which refer to the messages being sent back and forth over HTTP.*

-A request object is sent and the appropriate thing to send back is a response object.
-We won't necessarily be creating request and response messages from scratch, we have frameworks and other tools to help with that, but we will be working with some of their parts and it is good to have a mental picture of what these message objects look like.
+We won't necessarily be creating request and response objects from scratch, we have frameworks and other tools to help with that, but we will be working with some of their parts and it is good to have a mental picture of what these message objects look like.

 A **request** message/object is made up of the following main parts: